‘Candyman’ Star Colman Domingo on Jordan Peele’s “Beautiful Invitation” and His Key ‘Zola’ Scene

 “We rehearsed it, and usually, Taylour would start laughing because it was so disarming,” Domingo shares.
 “She couldn’t keep herself together, but it was actually really good for me.
 I wanted her blood to go cold when I did it.
 So any time she laughed in a rehearsal, I was like, ‘Okay, keep laughing, keep laughing,’ and it empowered me to go even deeper, scarier and more terrifying when I did it.
 My intention was, ‘I want to rip her soul out,’ when I switched that accent on.”

-In a recent conversation THR, Domingo also discusses DaCosta and why he urges his fellow actors to work with her.
-Then he discusses his trademark voice and how he overcame a speech impediment at a young age.
+In a recent conversation with THR, Domingo also discusses DaCosta and why he urges his fellow actors to work with her.
+Then he examines his trademark voice and how he overcame a speech impediment at a young age.

 I’m going to start with my worst question so things can only go uphill from here.